Subjects of Instruction

 T 1pm-3:50pm

 This course is intended to give students insights into the process of writing natural science manuscripts.
-The seminar guides students through writing a paper and ends the term with a submitted manuscript.
+The course guides students through writing a paper and ends the term with a submitted manuscript.
 We also consider various strategies for writing, accountability, time management, and productivity.
-The course is aimed at students in the natural sciences with cleaned and analyzed data that they want to write up for publication.
+The course is aimed at students in the natural sciences with analyzed data that they want to write up for publication.
+3 Course cr

 The course provides students with core knowledge on the processes controlling the earth's climate system.
 The first half of the class focuses on the four components of the earth climate system, providing a knowledge base on the atmospheric energy and water budgets and the roles of anthropogenic greenhouse gases, the oceans, land and cryosphere in altering these budgets.
 Students also learn how to run a climate GCM (general circulation model).
 The second half of the class focuses on impacts of climate change on a number of societal sectors including natural ecosystems, energy use, water resources, the food system and the built environment.
 3 Course cr